OrionExplorer/dcpam/src/DCPAM_ETL/README.md

 ### Loading
 When all transformations in the Staging Area are completed or during the Extract subprocess, DCPAM ETL loads the data directly into target tables.
 Dimensions are first to load, followed by Facts.
 Then Staging Area is cleared and ready for the next occurence of data extraction.

+Data from one extracted and transformed record can be the source of multiple new records in target tables.

 After Loading process is finished, it is possible to run set of SQL queries to perform on the DCPAM Database (ie. to clear Staging Area).